wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

 ##### 226 Other offences under Act

-*   Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 4 years, who---
+*   Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 4 years, who---

     *   (a) forges, or procures to be forged, or assists in forging the seal of any Registrar, or the name, signature, or handwriting of any officer of the Land Registry Office, in cases where that officer is by this Act or the Land Transfer Acts expressly or impliedly authorised to affix his signature; or